This blog may contain affiliate links. Read our disclosure policy for more info.

 The hike to the end of the trail takes around 45 minutes from here and at the end be sure to stop at Minnestimma Lakes.
 On a calm day, the reflections of the larch trees are out of this world.
 I’ve only seen photos though, the day I went it felt like a tropical cyclone was on its way!
 Let’s hope you have more luck with the weather than I did!

-As you get closer to the end you’ll want to turn around.
+As you get closer to the end, you’ll want to turn around.
 These amazing views show a sea of yellow (if you’re here during Larch season) with the famous 10 Peaks in the background.

-It’s truly one of the earth’s greatest views!
+It’s truly one of Earth’s greatest views!

-Hiking to Sentinel Pass
+Bonus Trail: Hiking to Sentinel Pass

 Elevation gain: 170 meters/558 feet